Robert-François Damiens: Literary legacy

-Voltaire includes a thinly veiled account of Damiens's execution in his novella Candide (1759).
+Voltaire includes a thinly veiled account of Damiens' execution in his novella Candide (1759).
 The execution is referenced by Charles Dickens in A Tale of Two Cities, Book the Second (1859), Chapter XV:

 "One old man says at the fountain, that his right hand, armed with the knife, will be burnt off before his face; that, into wounds which will be made in his arms, his breast, and his legs, there will be poured boiling oil, melted lead, hot resin, wax, and sulphur; finally, that he will be torn limb from limb by four strong horses.
 That old man says, all this was actually done to a prisoner who made an attempt on the life of the late King, Louis Fifteen.
 But how do I know if he lies?
 I am not a scholar."

 "Listen once again then, Jacques!" said the man with the restless hand and the craving air.
 "The name of that prisoner was Damiens, and it was all done in open day, in the open streets of this city of Paris; and nothing was more noticed in the vast concourse that saw it done, than the crowd of ladies of quality and fashion, who were full eager attention to the last – to the last, Jacques, prolonged until nightfall, when he had lost two legs and an arm, and still breathed!"

-An allusion to Damiens's attack and execution, and Casanova's account of it, are used by Mark Twain to suggest the cruelty and injustice of aristocratic power in A Connecticut Yankee in King Arthur's Court (1889).
+An allusion to Damiens' attack and execution, and Casanova's account of it, are used by Mark Twain to suggest the cruelty and injustice of aristocratic power in A Connecticut Yankee in King Arthur's Court (1889).
 Baroness Orczy refers to the incident in Mam'zelle Guillotine (1940), part of the Scarlet Pimpernel series, which features the fictionalised character of his daughter Gabrielle Damiens.
 There is also a description of the death of Damiens in Peter Weiss's play Marat/Sade (1963).